The Shipwrecks of Cape Cod: A History of Maritime Tragedies and Discoveries

 However, on November 2, 1778, during a violent storm, the HMS Somerset ran aground on the Peaked Hill Bars off Provincetown.
 The local population, who had suffered under the British naval blockade, eagerly stripped the wreck for supplies.
 The ship's cannons and gunpowder were taken and later used to fortify Boston Harbor.

 Over the years, the wreck of the Somerset has been buried and uncovered by shifting sands, reappearing in 1885 and again in 1973.
-Today, the remains of the Somerset are protected by the National Park Service, serving as an important archaeological site.
+Today, the remains of the Somerset are protected by the National Park Service, serving as an important shipwreck archaeology site within the marine archaeology sites of Massachusetts.

 3. The Sparrow-Hawk: Cape Cod’s Oldest Known Shipwreck